What is CMS Monitoring?

 CMS monitoring is just that – a set of eyes keeping watch over your website.
 Each month we dedicate some of our developer’s time to run back-ups, updates and checks to keep your website healthy, maintain optimum performance, and avoid errors.
 Most importantly, it keeps your website secure.

 What are the benefits?

 Just like an anti-virus program or any software, a CMS needs to be regularly maintained and updated to make sure it is safe from intrusion.
 The updates provided aim to combat hackers who are constantly coming up with new ways to get into website administration areas.
 This is particularly important with an e-commerce site, as it stores your customers’ personal information.
 It is crucial that your site’s software is current as this is one of the best ways to prevent unwanted guests getting into your admin areas, changing things and accessing private information.

 WordPress routinely includes usability and interface upgrades with its core updates, ensuring that you are always equipped with the tools you need to effectively manage your site.
 With the internet updating and changing so quickly, keeping your CMS up to date ensures that you are gaining access to new features that are being released and keeping up with ever changing web technologies.

-Included in this guide are details explaining how to upgrade your site, how to change your passwords and how to generate effective, memorable user credentials but please proceed with caution.
+We can provide a guide with details explaining how to upgrade your site, how to change your passwords and how to generate effective, memorable user credentials – but please proceed with caution.